Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Grok Verbalization Analysis

 \subsection{Cross-Model Verbalization Rate Comparison}

 \Cref{tab:grok-verb-rates} compares baseline and variation verbalization rates between Grok and other models for selected concepts from the university admissions task.
-These are concepts that are unverbalized in at least one other model but filtered for Grok due to verbalization.
+These are concepts that are unverbalized in at least one other model but filtered for Grok, with Grok verbalizing them at notably higher rates than the other models shown.

 The race-related concepts show the largest verbalization gap.
 For the perceived minority concept, Grok discusses race in $67.5$\% of baseline responses while GPT-4.1 does so in only $6.0$\% and Claude Sonnet 4 in $1.0$\%.
 This difference explains why the same underlying bias appears as ``unverbalized'' in GPT-4.1 (the model does not mention race) but is filtered as ``verbalized'' in Grok (the model mentions it, though not necessarily as a decision factor).
 For the name ethnicity concept, Grok verbalizes in $23.0$\% of baselines compared to $0.0$\% for both GPT-4.1 and Claude Sonnet 4.